haesleinhuepf/git-bob/playground/readme.md

 # Playground

-This folder is a playground to test git-bob on a repository.

-This file contains a tpyo.
-Let's see what is going to happen with it.

-May it stay here forever?
-Or does an AI find it and fix it?

-Time will tell.

-Best,
-Robert
+## Test Folder

+This playground contains a `test_folder` where you'll find some programmer jokes.

+The jokes are located in [test.md](test_folder/test.md).

+Enjoy the humor and happy coding!